elishevaelbaz/algo-practice/19-Singly Linked List/README.md

 # Singly Linked List

-Data structure - can store strings, numbers etc it's a list, with no indices (not like array) just has a bunch of elements, called __nodes__, that point to the next element, but can't use an index to access (can't look for the 5th element)
+Singly linked list is a data structure - can store strings, numbers etc it's a list, with no indices (not like array) just has a bunch of elements, called __nodes__, that point to the next element, but can't use an index to access (can't look for the 5th element)